zalando/postgres-operator/docs/reference/cluster_manifest.md

   to guarantee uniqueness.
 Can be omitted for buckets which do not include the UID in their path.
 Optional.

-* **version**
-  The Postgres major version of the cluster to replicate.
-This is needed with wal-e/wal-g backups created by Spilo 13 as they append the Postgres version to the bucket path.
-Optional.

 * **s3_wal_path**
   the url to S3 bucket containing the WAL archive of the remote primary.
   Optional, but `cluster`, `s3_wal_path`  or `gs_wal_path` is required.